cinnData/MLearning/7. Decision trees/README.md

 A **decision tree** is a collection of **decision nodes**, connected by branches, extending downwards from the **root node**, until terminating in the **leaf nodes**.
 The usual graphical representation of a decision tree puts the root on top and the leaves at the bottom, as in Figures 1 and 2, which have been created with a scikit-learn utility and saved to PNG files with the `matplotlib.pyplot` function `savefig`.

 Decision trees can be used for both classification and regression purposes.
 A decision tree creates a partition of the data set into a collection of subsets, one for each leaf.
 In a predictive model based on a decision tree, the predicted target value is the same for all the samples of the same leaf.
-More specifically, in a decision tree regressor, the predicted target value is obtained in a straightforward way, as the average target value in that leaf.
-In a decision tree classifier, the predicted target value is the one that happens more frequently in that leaf.
+More specifically, in a **decision tree regressor**, the predicted target value is the average target value in that leaf.
+In a **decision tree classifier**, the predicted target value is the one that occurs more frequently in that leaf.

 Decision tree classifiers deserve a longer introduction.
-Under the hood, these classifiers predict a probability for the samples from a particular leaf node to take each target value.
-This predicted probability is calculated as the proportion of occurrence of that target value in the leaf.
-In a binary classifier, if the probability of the positive class is taken as a predictive score, the predicted class results from applying a cutoff value 0.5 to the score.
+Under the hood, these classifiers assign a probability to the samples from a particular leaf node for each target value.
+This predicted probability class is the proportion of occurrence of that target value in the leaf.
+In a binary classifier, if the probability of the positive class is taken as a **predictive score**, the predicted class results from applying a cutoff value 0.5 to the score.

 ### The CART algorithm

 There are various ways to extract a decision tree model from data.
 The top popular one is the **CART** (Classification And Regression Trees) algorithm.
 In scikit-learn, the subpackage `tree` provides the estimator classes `DecisionTreeRegressor` and `DecisionTreeClassifier`, both based on CART.

-At every decision node, there is a `split`, based on one of the features and a cutoff.
+At every decision node, there is a **split**, based on one of the features and a cutoff.
 CART chooses at every node the **optimal split**.
 In decision tree regressors, the split search is based on a **least squares criterion**: the optimal split is the one for which the sum of squared prediction errors is minimum.

 ![](https://github.com/cinnData/MLearning/blob/main/7.%20Decision%20trees/fig%207.1.png)